-The Best Way to Cook Lots of Bacon
+The Best Way to Cook a Pound of Bacon

 Easiest Way to Prepare Bacon for a Crowd!

 Do you Love bacon but not the popping grease?
 Well, I have discovered what I think is the best the best way to cook bacon and want to share this easy cooking method with you.

 My bacon cooking method is also OH SO easy to clean up.

 Cooking lots of bacon my way is also a time saver.

 You will be glad you found this "bacon" page.
 Honestly.